micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 ### Missing osPoolDelete(), osMessageDelete(), osMailDelete()

-Some objects can be deleted, like threads and timers, other cannot, like pools and queues.
+Some objects can be deleted, like threads, timers and mutexes, but other cannot, like pools and queues.

 Suggestion: